I think of myself as a BBQ Ph.D.

 I recently lost fifty pounds.
 Couple that with my geeky organizer tendencies and you have a crazy container lady.
 I’m always looking for more efficient ways to make my life work.
 I spent a lot of years working full time, raising kids, managing the household, learning to write, and trying to have a life.
 Compulsive organization made everything work.

 When the kids were little, I prepared supper ahead of time.
-I created a felt board to show how they should set the table and what to be heat in the oven before I got home.
+I designed a felt board to show how they should set the table and what to be heat in the oven before I got home.
 I used a database to create my grocery list.
 It ordered the list like the store aisles and gave a price estimate.

 I make salads for lunch with different parts in little containers.
 A lunchtime, I dump everything together.
 My friends are envious because my lunch is tasty and fresh.
 Their envy could be in my head, but I get to enjoy tasty, healthy, brown-bag lunches.
 I also cut up fresh fruit and vegetables for a grab-and-go healthy snack.
 Dipping apples in lemon juice keeps them from turning brown.